-You can use in-system programming (ISP) to reprogram for design iterations and field upgrades.
+In-system programming (ISP) can be used to reprogram for design iterations and field upgrades.
 SmartFusion2 devices support ISP using the universal asynchronous receiver/transmitter (UART) interface.
 This document describes how to program the following using ISP through the UART interface:

 - embedded Nonvolatile Memory (eNVM)

 - FPGA Fabric

-- Both the eNVM and the FPGA Fabric
+- · Both the eNVM and the FPGA Fabric